sg-crest A Singapore Government Agency Website

 How to choose the right career for yourself

-Explaining why this process works, Patrick says: “Many individuals have an incomplete picture about their career because they see it from an introspective perspective.
-But after talking to their colleagues, they can fill in the gaps based on the opinions of others who have worked closely with them.
+Explaining why this process works, Patrick says: “Many individuals have an incomplete picture of their career because they see it from an introspective perspective.
+However after talking to their colleagues, they can fill in the gaps based on the opinions of others who have worked closely with them.
 So, that will paint a more complete picture and provide a better guide for their careers.”

 Looking for career guidance?
 If you are exploring career changes and need professional advice, let us help you.